 In accordance with the National Code, Dolph Business School have strategies in place to manage Critical Incidents.

 A Critical Incident is defined as a traumatic event, or threat of such which has the potential to harm life, or well-being and causes extreme stress, fear, or injury to the person experiencing or witnessing the event.
 Critical Incidents may include, but are not limited to:

-If you witness or experience a Critical Incident, approach your Trainer immediately to formally notify Dolph Business School of the event.
+If you witness or experience a Critical Incident, contact our Student and Administration Support Manager 574 to formally notify Dolph Business School of the event.

-For a full list of current fees and charges please request a copy of Dolph Business School’s schedule of fees and charges.
+For a full list of current fees and charges please refer to our website.

 Dolph Business School accepts payment for fees using: